-Connecticut winters can be frigid, but the Yale College Dean’s Office (YCDO) can offer Winter Clothing Grants to students with financial need, who unfamiliar and under prepared for winter.
+Connecticut winters can be frigid, but the Yale College Dean’s Office (YCDO) can offer Winter Clothing Grants to students with financial need, who are unfamiliar and underprepared for winter.
 These grants can help new low-income students who come from warm climates get winter basics (e.g. coat, boots, gloves) to manage the New England winter months.
 Students are only eligible for the grant once throughout their time at Yale.

-In order to receive a Winter Clothing Grant, students must apply for funding through Safety Net.
-Your application will then be reviewed within two business days and, if approved, you will be connected with a member of the Community Initiative team to begin the clothing-ordering process.
-(Note: Applications for Winter Clothing Grants are highest in November, and might take longer than usual to be reviewed.)
+In order to receive a Winter Clothing Grant worth up to $300, students must apply for funding through Safety Net.
+Your application will then be reviewed within two to five business days and, if approved, you will be connected with a member of the Community Initiative team to begin the clothing-ordering process.
+(Note: Applications for Winter Clothing Grants are highest in December, and might take longer than usual to be reviewed.)

 Your funds can used in one of three ways: